 Mexico.
 Unfortunately, one of the world's most popular vacation destinations also has the most kidnappings, topping 1,500 last year.
 Mexico's crackdown on drug traffickers has caused kidnappings to rise.
 "Express" kidnappings are a risk here, as are "virtual" kidnappings—in which criminals fraudulently claim to have kidnapped someone in hopes of collecting a ransom.
 The paradox is, if you stick to secure resorts, you will be completely safe.

 Brazil.
 Though the site of the 2014 World Cup has a modest "official" annual kidnapping total of around 300, its government does not count "express" kidnappings in that number.
 Vocativ's research suggests that the real annual number may be more like 6,000.
 Kidnapping in Brazil is often the work of organized criminals or gangs of poor young men looking for easy money.
-With the World Cup approaching and the 2016 Summer Olympics not far off, the country is stepping up efforts to halt this and other crimes.
+With the 2016 Summer Olympics not far off, the country is stepping up efforts to halt this and other crimes.

 India.
 Another paradox for travelers: Popular Indian sites like the Taj Mahal are sometimes located in poorer regions where the risk of kidnapping by either organized criminals, rebel groups, or less-organized thugs is on the rise.
 Sticking to the well-traveled path and booking a package tour with a guide are good ways of avoiding the risk of kidnapping, violence against women, and other crimes.